yunojuno/django-geoip2-extras/README.rst

     *In order to perform IP-based geolocation, the GeoIP2 object requires the geoip2 Python library and the GeoIP Country and/or City datasets in binary format (the CSV files will not work!).
 Grab the GeoLite2-Country.mmdb.gz and GeoLite2-City.mmdb.gz files and unzip them in a directory corresponding to the GEOIP_PATH setting.*

 In addition, the middleware follows the 'new' middleware pattern, and therefore does **not** support Django 1.9 or below.
-This is a 1.10 and above package.
+This is a 1.10 and above package, and it only officially supports 1.11 and above.

 Installation
 ============